martijndeh/validate/README.md

 	body: {
 		email: (email) => ({
 			'Please provide an email.': email,
-			'Invalid email, yo!': email && email.indexOf('@') !== -1,
+			'Invalid email.': email && email.indexOf('@') !== -1,
 		}),
 		password: (password) => ({
 			'No password provided.': password,
-			'Eeks, your password is not long enough.': password && password.length > 6,
+			'Your password is not long enough.': password && password.length > 6,
 		}),
 	},
 };

 app.post('/api/users', validateMiddleware(validationRules), (request, response) => {
-	// Create the user here.
+	// TODO: Create the user here. request.body.email and request.body.password are validated based on the rules in validationRules because of the validateMiddleware.
 });

 app.use((error, request, response, next) => {
-	// The error middleware should handle the response. `error` contains
+	// The error middleware should handle the response. `error` is a Boom#badRequest error with an array of errorMessages in it's data property.
-	// an array of messages with a field, value and message.
-Field is the
-	// property's field name e.g. `body.email` or `body.password`.
-Value
-	// is the original value which was invalidated.
-Message is the error
-	// message from the validation rule.
 });
 ```